Postpartum knowledge: Our Vhi Midwife answers common questions from new mums

 Do you have a list of questions as you navigate early motherhood?
 If so, you’re not alone.
-Luckily, Vhi Midwife Hannah Willis has been answering those exact kind of queries for decades.
+Luckily, our Vhi Midwife has been answering those exact kind of queries for decades.
 Here are the ones she sees cropping up time and again…

 Before we dive into some of the most common questions I hear from new mums, congratulations!
 You have just given birth, which is an amazing feat.
 Now is the time to concentrate on looking after yourself and your baby.

 So, try to accept any assistance that is offered while setting boundaries that make you comfortable.

 Hopefully, some of these answers will cushion the post-natal impact if you’re having a tough time and make the process that bit more manageable.

 Question: Is my baby getting enough to eat?
 They seem “fussy” in the evening?